 -

-For latest image:
+For the latest image:

-docker pull accelq/accelq-agent:latest
+docker pull accelq/accelq-acc-agent:latest

 This Docker image, pulled from Docker Hub, is a generic image.
 After starting the container from this image (using thedocker run